Cameron expresses ‘misgivings’ on Government moves to override EU Brexit deal

 Mr Johnson warned that Brussels could “carve up our country” without his new Bill, as he stepped up his rhetoric as senior Tories prepared to rebel against the legislation.

-Outrage at the Bill has come from across the political spectrum, Sir John and fellow former PM Tony Blair united to urge MPs to reject the “shaming” legislation, saying it imperils the Irish peace process, trade negotiations and the UK’s integrity.
+Outrage at the Bill has come from across the political spectrum and Sir John and Mr Blair united to urge MPs to reject the “shaming” legislation, saying it imperils the Irish peace process, trade negotiations and the UK’s integrity.

 “It raises questions that go far beyond the impact on Ireland, the peace process and negotiations for a trade deal – crucial though they are.
 It questions the very integrity of our nation,” they wrote in the Sunday Times.